 - Liability insurance premium must be paid.
-To do this move to the top of this webpage and click on the gold box on the top left "Graduate Program Fees".
 Select your degree track and pay by credit card (For external site selection only).

 - The MSU EBP Course Instructor must approve and obtain the appropriate administrative documentation for the rotation site.

 - The MSU EBP Course Instructor must approve the objectives (stated in behavioral format) prior to the start of the experience.

 - The student must be aware of the evaluation and grading process for the course.